cabforum/servercert/docs/BR.md

   * ML-DSA-87 (OID: 2.16.840.1.101.3.4.3.19).

 The parameters for ML-DSA keys SHALL be absent.
 The CA MUST NOT use HashML-DSA; only "pure" ML-DSA is permitted.
+Additionally, the CA SHALL NOT use this algorithm if the algorithm identifier of the Certificate's signature algorithm is not ML-DSA-87 (OID: 2.16.840.1.101.3.4.3.19).

 When encoded, the AlgorithmIdentifier for ML-DSA keys SHALL be byte-for-byte identical with the following hex-encoded bytes: